-The notice should be in writing and should be sent to the Chair of the N&G Committee, with a copy sent to the Chairman of the Board\, Chief Executive Officer, and General Counsel.
+The notice should be in writing and should be sent to the Chair of the ESG Committee, with a copy sent to the Board Chair\, CEO, and General Counsel.
 Following delivery of the notice of an invitation covered by (i) or (ii) above, then the review process described in paragraphs (b) or (c) below shall apply.

 - (b) Review Process for Directors Other than the CEO.
-Following receipt of notice from a Director who is not the CEO, the Chair of the N&G Committee, the Chairman of the Board and the Chief Executive Officer shall confirm with the Director (without the necessity of holding a formal meeting) that they do not believe joining such association would represent a conflict of interest or otherwise interfere with his or her service as a Director.
-The N&G Committee will be periodically notified of such determinations.
-If such individuals fail to agree on such matters or otherwise believe that the matter should be addressed by a Board committee, the invitation shall be referred to the N&G Committee for discussion at a meeting for an assessment of whether accepting such an invitation is appropriate given the policy articulated above. - (c) Review Process for the CEO.
-The CEO's acceptance of an invitation requiring the delivery of notice under this section shall be subject to the prior approval of the N&G Committee on the basis that it does not represent a conflict of interest or otherwise interfere with his service as a Director and CEO pursuant to the policy articulated at the beginning of this section.
-See Section L for a discussion of the review process for senior executives proposing to join a third-party board of directors. - 8.
-Change in Personal Circumstances.
-If a Director becomes ill, injured or disabled or another personal issue arises so that he or she may be unable to continue to serve effectively as a Director, he or she shall notify the Chair of the N&G Committee in writing, with a copy to the Chairman of the Board, Chief Executive Officer and General Counsel.
-After giving such notice, or if the N&G Committee independently determines a change in a Director's personal circumstances could reasonably be expected to affect a Director's performance, the Director shall work with the N&G Committee to ensure that the Board is able to continue to function effectively in light of such change, particularly in cases where the Director is the Chairman of the Board, Lead Director or a committee chair.
-If the change involves a Director's professional status, the Director may need to tender his or her resignation to the Board as provided in the paragraph below. - 9.
-Change in Professional Status.
-Any Director whose professional status materially changes shall offer to tender his or her resignation to the Board.
-The tender letter shall be sent to the Chair of the N&G Committee with a copy sent to the Chairman of the Board, Chief Executive Officer and General Counsel.
-The N&G Committee shall then recommend to the Board whether the Board should accept the offer to resign in light of his or her new status; the offer of resignation would not become effective unless and until accepted by the Board of Directors.
+Following receipt of notice from a Director who is not the CEO, the Chair of the ESG Committee, the Board Chair and the CEO shall confirm with the Director (without the necessity of holding a formal meeting) that they do not believe joining such association would represent a conflict of interest or otherwise interfere with his or her service as a Director.
+The ESG Committee will be periodically notified of such determinations.
+If such individuals fail to agree on such matters or otherwise believe that the matter should be addressed by the ESG Committee, the invitation shall be referred to the ESG Committee for discussion at a meeting for an assessment of whether accepting such an invitation is appropriate given the policy articulated above. - (c) Review Process for the CEO.
+The CEO's acceptance of an invitation requiring the delivery of notice under this section shall be subject to the prior approval of the ESG Committee on the basis that it does not represent a conflict of interest or otherwise interfere with his or her service as a Director and CEO pursuant to the policy articulated at the beginning of this section.
+See Section L for a discussion of the review process for Senior Executives (as defined below) proposing to join a third-party board of directors. - (d) Consideration of SPACs as Public Company Boards.
+If a Director wishes to accept an invitation to join the board of directors of a special purpose acquisition company (a "SPAC") that has completed, or is expected to complete, an initial public offering, in complying with the notification requirements of paragraph (a) above, he or she shall also confirm (i) whether or not the SPAC has completed an acquisition or is otherwise operational; (ii) whether he or she anticipates service on the SPAC board of directors prior to an acquisition or commencement of other operating activities to require a significant time commitment; and (iii) his or her understanding of the obligation in the last sentence of this paragraph (d).
+In considering the number of public company boards on which a Director is serving, service on the board of directors of a SPAC prior to the time at which the entity becomes operational by virtue of the closing of an acquisition or otherwise and that is not expected to require a significant time commitment prior to such time shall not count toward the total number of public company directorships held by such Director.
+A Director serving on the board of a SPAC that does become operational and who thereby is then serving on more than four active public company boards shall take such steps as may be necessary to reduce his number of public company boards to four or fewer within six months of the date on which the SPAC became operational.